 - Sultan: 6 lbs, 50 eggs a year

-I’ve noted the normal weight of the roosts and the egg-laying abilities of the hens.
+I’ve noted the roosts’ normal weight and the hens’ egg-laying abilities.
 Click on any breed to learn more about it.

 Best Hot Weather Egg-Laying Chickens

 Generally speaking, heritage chickens are more adapted to extreme weather, but there are also some newer hybrid chicken breeds that do well in hot temperatures.

 Plus most of the Mediterranean chicken breeds do well in the heat as their ancestors have climatized over decades of breeding.